Churchill, Somerset: Transport

 Churchill never had its own railway station.
 However, a single platform railway station was at the outskirts of Lower Langford on the Wrington Vale Light Railway that connected Blagdon with Yatton via Congresbury, open for passengers from 1901 to 1931.
 Langford was important for the collection of milk churns and the distribution of coal.
 On 1 November 1950 the Langford Station closed, the track was lifted in 1952, and the station demolished in 1958.
 The line from Congresbury to Wrington finally closed on 7 June 1963, the line to Cheddar closed the same year.
 The lines had several local crossings, one was on the A38, just to the east of Langford Station.
 The Strawberry Line from Yatton to Shepton Mallet via Wells had a station at Sandford from 1869 to 1963.
 These and other railways gave bulk access to distant markets and the possibility of introducing mass-produced building materials and farm equipment.
-The nearet railway station is now at Yatton about 5 miles away.
+The nearest railway station is now at Yatton about 5 miles away.

-The village is not wellserved by buses, but services are available to Weston-Super-Mare, Bristol, Wells, Cheddar, Shipham, and a limited number of other destinations.
-A Stagecoach bus, known as the "South West Falcon", connects Devon with Somerset, Bristol Airport and Bristol, and can be boarded from a number of bus stops in the parish.
+Bus services are available to Weston-Super-Mare, Bristol, Wells, Cheddar, Shipham, and a limited number of other destinations.
+A Megabus service, known as the "South West Falcon", connects Devon with Somerset, Bristol Airport and Bristol, and can be boarded from a number of bus stops in the parish.
 Three heavily trafficked major roads traverse the parish: the A38, the A368 and the B313.
 Congestion results from the lack of an adequate east to west road link immediately south of Bristol.
 However, Churchill's proximity to Bristol Airport and Yatton Railway Station, and to the M5 motorway, junction 21 is 7 miles, and junction 22 is 10 miles, make it a good location for people whose work takes them about the country.
 The Second Severn Crossing adds to mobility and the M4 is 20 miles away.